 - Certain medications can cause acne.

-- Certain foods that you may be sensitive or allergic to can possibly cause Acne and or Rosacea.
-Refined carbs, such as fructose, sugar and grains -- will also increase inflammation in your body, which may trigger acne.
+- Certain foods you may be sensitive to or allergic to can cause Acne and or Rosacea.
+Refined carbs, such as fructose, sugar, and grains -- will also increase inflammation in your body, which may trigger acne.

 Some of the most common prescription treatments include:

-- Antibiotics: Some doctors may prescribe oral antibiotics to kill bacteria and reduce inflammation.
-The problem with antibiotics is that they are generally over prescribed and over time your body can eventually build resistance.
+Antibiotics: Some doctors may prescribe oral antibiotics to kill bacteria and reduce inflammation.
+The problem with antibiotics is that they are generally over-prescribed; over time, your body can eventually build resistance.
 They also cause their own host of unpleasant side effects such a digestive and stomach discomfort.

-- Procedures and Therapies - A doctor may recommend procedures and therapies such as light therapy, chemical peels, extraction and drainage of blackheads, whiteheads and acne cysts, or steroid injections.
-The side effects from some of these procedures include sever redness, blistering with chemical peels, skin discoloration and scarring.
+Procedures and Therapies: A doctor may recommend procedures and therapies such as light therapy, chemical peels, extraction and drainage of blackheads, whiteheads and acne cysts, or steroid injections.
+The side effects from some of these procedures include severe redness, blistering with chemical peels, skin discoloration, and scarring.

-As much as you want to get rid of embarrassing and sometimes painful acne, some of the risks truly outweigh the benefits.
+As much as you want to eliminate embarrassing and sometimes painful acne, some risks truly outweigh the benefits.
 They can also be extremely costly and insurance carriers may not cover treatments they deem as being cosmetic.

-Fortunately, you can get relief from your acne with an all-natural, safe, and effective homeopathic treatment with Naturasil Acne Treatments.
-Unlike most common treatments, this one is a homeopathic remedy that promotes healthy, clear skin and assists in relieving the symptoms of acne, common acne, cystic acne, whiteheads, and blackheads.
+Fortunately, you can relieve your acne with an all-natural, safe, and effective homeopathic treatment with Naturasil Acne Treatments.
+Unlike most common treatments, ours is a homeopathic remedy that promotes healthy, clear skin and assists in relieving the symptoms of acne, common acne, cystic acne, whiteheads, and blackheads.

 It works to assist in the relief of the symptoms of acne without harsh chemicals or side effects found in many traditional methods by using Phosphoric acid (a more gentle acid used to balance out the pH in your skin) and natural plant extracts.